-Tax Treatment for Gifts to Subsidiary Foundations of the Foundation
+Tax Treatment for Gifts to Supporting Organizations of the Foundation

-Contributions to a Supporting Organization of the Foundation (generally referred to herein as a "Subsidiary Foundation") are generally treated in the same way for tax purposes as those made to the Foundation.
+Contributions to a Supporting Organization of the are generally treated in the same way for tax purposes as those made to the Foundation.
 However, see Chapter 9 entitled Investments for important information on this topic.